twistlock/docs/api/descriptions/users/post.md

 #### Add a New User and Grant Access to a Project

-Administrators centrally manage all users and specify who has access to which projects and which collections.
 Use the `permissions` object to grant a user access to specific projects and specific collections in a project.

 When specifying the `permissions` object, `projects` is the only required field.